Chaffey DamFamous for its morning glory spillway

 The dam features the larger of only two morning glory spillways in Australia, so named because the spillway is a similar shape to the flower.
 The giant concrete egg-shaped funnel measuring eight metres wide by 10 metres high surrounds a concrete tower situated in the lake.
 Rather than spilling over the dam, high waters spill into the funnel-like spillway.

-Chaffey Dam is currently being upgraded to enable it to store more water, and to meet modern dam safety standards.
-The dam wall is being raised by 8 metres and the mouth of the morning glory spillway by 6.5 metres, increasing storage capacity from 62,000 to 100,000 megalitres.
-The downstream embankment is being strengthened, and an auxiliary spillway is being constructed to divert floodwaters around the dam in a rare and extreme flood so as to protect the dam and ensure it remains safe in an extreme flood.
+Chaffey Dam has been upgraded to enable it to store more water, and to meet modern dam safety standards.
+The dam wall was raised by 8 metres and the mouth of the morning glory spillway by 6.5 metres, increasing storage capacity from 62,000 to 100,000 megalitres.
+The downstream embankment was strengthened, and an auxiliary spillway constructed to enable the dam to safely pass rare and extreme floods.

 |Thickness of base||m|